Ocean Boulevard

 On one walk, I crossed an area like this, stepping on high spots so my feet didn't get wet:

-The view from the edge of the water:
+The edge of the water:

 I noticed how soothing the sound of the waves is.
 I understood better why people pay such a premium for oceanfront real estate.
 It was like a little jetpack of calm.

 I once read a description, written by an introvert, of something like "a day in the life of an introvert".
-He said something like that he didn't so much read a book as become emotionally engulfed in a book; lost in a book.
+He said something like that he doesn't so much read a book as become emotionally engulfed in a book; lost in a book.

 That's how I felt living on Ocean Boulevard.
 More than a passing enjoyment, I felt somehow engulfed; enjoyably lost in the experience of the ocean.